-5. What are the risks of investing?
+4. What are the risks of investing?

 All investments involve some level of risk.
-This may mean (1) you do not get all your money back and/or (2) you do not get your money back at the time you want it and/or (3) a non-financial outcome or objective (such as a specific ethical objective in respect of an individual investment within a Fund or in respect of a Fund as a whole) may not be achieved.
-Before making investment decisions, you should consult a financial adviser.
-The following section supplements section 4 of the PDS "What are the risks of investing?" which sets out the material risks to your investment in the Scheme.
-In addition, the following risks may affect the value of your investment in the Scheme.
+This may mean (1) you do not get all your money back and/or (2) you do not get your money back at the time you want it.
+Before making investment decisions, you should consult an authorised financial adviser.

 You should only invest in a Fund if you understand and are willing to undertake the risks involved.
 Carefully consider each of the Fund risks set out in the PDS and below.
-The following, and the risks set out in the PDS, is not a complete list of risks that may impact your investment in the Scheme; it does cover those that are more likely to arise.
+There will be other risks that are not detailed here or in the PDS.